ASD-Blueprint/desktop.gov.au/program/uniter.md

     * Work on initiative / project
   pain_points: |
     * A lot of emails to communicate – information gets lost
-    * Not all files / info are being shared so there's a lot of back and forth asking for things
+    * Not all information is shared so there's a lot of back and forth asking for things
     * Coordinating meetings requires a lot of emails as you don't know who is available when
     * Conference calls are hard – too many interruptions
     * Hard to keep track of versions